 Our Centre for Advanced Structural Engineering (CASE) Laboratory holds a wide range of facilities and testing equipment to support research in structural engineering.

-The CASE Laboratory comprises of a strong floor area; a split Hopkinson bar facility; high-performance parallel computing facilities; a wide range of hydraulic actuators; a structural workshop with fabrication, welding and cutting capabilities; facilities for the testing of steel, concrete and steel-concrete components and systems; and other equipment and resources for material characterisation.
+The CASE Laboratory comprises of a strong floor area; a split Hopkinson bar facility; a high capacity universal testing machine; high-performance parallel computing facilities; a wide range of hydraulic actuators; a structural workshop with fabrication, welding and cutting capabilities; facilities for the testing of steel, concrete and steel-concrete components and systems; and other equipment and resources for material characterisation.

 Our strong floor covers an area of 25 x 25 metres and allows researchers to simulate a wide range of loads with actions up to 100 tonnes and frames up to 6.9 metres high.
 The floor itself is steel-reinforced 1.5 metre thick concrete, with large bolts and anchors to which structural components and systems can be attached and their strength tested.
 It can be applied to small-, medium- and large-scale specimens for research and applications in structural components and systems, bridge decks and girders, beam column connections, shear walls and other structures used in constructing buildings, bridges and infrastructure.